Beating social isolation during the Christmas season

 You can make your own Christmas traditions, involving whatever brings a smile to your face.

-If you’re feeling lonely or feel as though you might need more social interactions on your Christmas holiday calendar, here are some suggestions for how you can connect with more people in the community.
+If you’re feeling lonely or feel as though you might need more social interactions on your Christmas holiday calendar, here are some suggestions for how you can connect with others in your community.

 Family and friends